Duchy of Prussia: Establishment

-The Church Order of 1525 provided for visitations of the parishioners and pastors, first carried out by Bishop George in 1538.
+The Church Order of 1525 provided for visitations of the parishioners and pastors, which were first carried out by Bishop George in 1538.
 Because Ducal Prussia was ostensibly a Lutheran land, authorities traveled throughout the duchy ensuring that Lutheran teachings were being followed and imposing penalties on pagans and dissidents.
-The rural population of native descent was only thoroughly christianised starting with the Reformation in Prussia.
+The rural population of native descent was thoroughly Christianised only starting with the Reformation in Prussia.

 A peasant rebellion broke out in Sambia in 1525.
 The combination of taxation by the nobility, the contentions of the Protestant Reformation, and the abrupt secularization of the Teutonic Order's remaining Prussian lands exacerbated peasant unrest.
 The relatively well-to-do rebel leaders, including a miller from Kaimen and an innkeeper from Schaaken in Prussia, were supported by sympathizers in Königsberg.
 The rebels demanded the elimination of newer taxes by the nobility, and a return to an older tax of two marks per hide (a measure of land of approximately forty acres).

-They claimed to be rebelling against the harsh nobility, not against Duke Albert, who was away in the Holy Roman Empire, saying they would only swear allegiance to him in person.
+They claimed to be rebelling against the harsh nobility, not against Duke Albert, who was away in the Holy Roman Empire and said that they would swear allegiance to him only in person.
 Upon Albert's return from the Empire, he called for a meeting of the peasants in a field, whereupon he surrounded them with loyal troops and had them arrested without incident.
 The leaders of the rebellion were subsequently executed.
 There were no more large-scale rebellions.
 Ducal Prussia became known as a land of Protestantism and sectarianism.

-In 1544 Duke Albert founded the Albertina University in Königsberg, which became the principal educational establishment for Lutheran pastors and theologians of Prussia.
+In 1544, Duke Albert founded the Albertina University in Königsberg, which became the principal educational establishment for Lutheran pastors and theologians of Prussia.
 In 1560, the university received a royal privilege from King Sigismund II Augustus of Poland.
-It was granted the same rights and autonomy those enjoyed by the Kraków University, thus it became one of the leading universities in the Polish–Lithuanian Commonwealth.
+It was granted the same rights and autonomy that were enjoyed by the Kraków University and so it became one of the leading universities in the Polish–Lithuanian Commonwealth.
 The use of the native languages in church services made Duke Albert appoint exiled Protestant Lithuanian pastors as professors, e.g. Stanislovas Rapolionis and Abraomas Kulvietis, making the Albertina also a centre of Lithuanian language and literature.

 While the composition of the nobility changed little in the transition from the monastic state to the duchy, the control of the nobility over the dependent peasantry increased.
-Prussia's free peasants, called Kölmer, were holders of free estates according to Culm law).
-These Kölmer held with about a sixth of the arable land, much more than in other nations in the feudal era.
+Prussia's free peasants, called Kölmer, were holders of free estates according to Culm law.
+Kölmer held them with about a sixth of the arable land, much more than in other nations in the feudal era.

 Administratively, little changed in the transition from the Teutonic Knights to ducal rule.
 Although he was formally a vassal of the crown of Poland, Albert retained self-government for Prussia, his own army, the minting of his currency, a provincial assembly, (de, Landtag), and substantial autonomy in foreign affairs.